-Earlier this spring, my family and I traveled to LA to visit a few attractions, including The Broad on Grand Avenue in downtown Los Angeles.
-Founded by philanthropists Eli and Edythe Broad, The Broad museum is home to more than 2,000 works of art, which is among the most prominent holdings of postwar and contemporary art worldwide.
+Earlier in 2018, my family and I traveled to LA to visit a few attractions, including The Broad on Grand Avenue in downtown Los Angeles.
+Founded by philanthropists Eli and Edythe Broad, The Broad Museum is home to more than 2,000 works of art, which is among the most prominent holdings of postwar and contemporary art worldwide.

 Designed by Diller Scofidio + Renfro in collaboration with Gensler, the three-story museum features 50,000 square feet of column-free gallery exhibition space divided between two floors.

-Free Admission to The Broad Museum in LA
+How To Get Broad Museum Tickets in LA

 The Broad offers free admission to the general public.
 Advance admission tickets are often fully booked, but an onsite standby line is available at the museum every day except Mondays, when the museum is closed.
 The expected wait time is between 2-3 hours if you decide to wait in the standby line.